rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 `rustc` itself is written in Rust.
 So how do we compile the compiler?
 We use an older compiler to compile the newer compiler.
 This is called _bootstrapping_.

 Bootstrapping has a lot of interesting implications.
 For example, it means that one of the major users of Rust is Rust, so we are constantly testing our own software ("eating our own dogfood").
-Also, it means building the compiler can take a long time because one must first build the compiler and then use that to build the new compiler (sometimes you can get away without the full 2-stage build, but for release artifacts you need the 2-stage build).
+Also, it means building the compiler can take a long time because one must first build the new compiler with an older compiler and then use that to build the new compiler with itself (sometimes you can get away without the full 2-stage build, but for release artifacts you need the 2-stage build).

 Bootstrapping also has implications for when features are usable in the compiler itself.
 The build system uses the current beta compiler to build the